 She is survived by four children, four grandchildren (Staci, Ashley, Summer, and Liberty), and one great-grandchild (Irelyn).
 She cherished her family and friends, and she got much joy from the simple things in life.
 She will be missed by all who knew her.

 Click here to read a tribute to her life.
-A celebration of life will occur in August 2021, but details have not yet been set.
+A celebration of life will occur in August 2021.
+Contact family for more information.